logica0419/seccamp-mini-ishikawa2025/handson-1.md

 To: trainer@ishikawa-mini.camp
 Subject: Dangerous message

-This is a dangerous message...
+This is a dangerous message.
 .
 250 2.0.0 Ok: queued as 62D48C1009
 ```